sashkoristov/PSDS2020W/project/project.md

 #### Split `S3`

 This function should split the reference genome `NC_000913.3.fasta` into smaller parts.
-You can use any library, binary, or shell command you find online to split FASTQ or FASTA files.
+Every split should be identical to the reference genome file, except that bases outside the split's window are replaced (masked) with `N` (null character).
+Keep lines that are comments (start with `>`).

+Hints:
+* Count characters with `wc --chars` after splitting to ensure you didn't drop any.

 #### bwa index `S3`